0xdevalias/devalias.net/_posts/2012-01-09-plesk-adding-programs-to-a-chrooted-ssh.md

 tumblr_url: http://devalias.tumblr.com/post/15535429513/plesk-adding-programs-to-a-chrooted-ssh
 redirect_from: /post/15535429513/plesk-adding-programs-to-a-chrooted-ssh
 ---
 Just a few notes today about making programs (in this case git) available to a chrooted SSH account in Plesk.
-I’m assuming the account is already setup for ssh, etc so I will just be covering where to copy the files to.
+I'm assuming the account is already setup for ssh, etc so I will just be covering where to copy the files to.

 **Note:** If you are here about getting an `execv("/bin/bash")` failed error, check Appendix B